Global Traveler USA

 Global Traveler USA is a monthly AAM-audited magazine published mainly for frequent business and luxury travelers.

 History

-Global Traveler was founded by Francis X. Gallagher in 2004 with its headquarters located in Yardley, Pennsylvania, USA.
+Global Traveler was founded by Francis X. Gallagher in 2004 with its headquarters located in Yardley, Pennsylvania, US.

 Services

 Global Traveler brings its readers information about premium cabins, airlines and hotels around the world.
 The magazine also offers different awards to various companies for outstanding performances on annual basis.